niemopen/niem-naming-design-rules/ndr6src.md

 A schema component defined by an external schema document may be called an external component.
 A NIEM-conformant type may use external components in its definition.
 There are two ways to integrate external components into a NIEM-conformant schema:

-* An [external adapter](#definitions) type may be constructed from externally-defined elements and attributes.
+* An [adapter class](#def) may be constructed from externally-defined elements and attributes.
 A goal of this method is to represent, as a single unit, a set of data that embodies a single concept from an external standard.

 * A type that is not an external adapter type, and which is defined by an extension, subset, or message schema document, may incorporate externally-defined attribute